Annealing glasses by cyclic shear deformation

 We perform non-equilibrium molecular dynamics simulations (NEMD) to shear deform a model glass former at finite temperatures and strain rates.
-The trajectories are generated using the {\emph via} SLLOD algorithm \cite{PhysRevA.30.1528}, employing LAMMPS \cite{plimpton1995fast}.
-We study the Kob-Andersen 80:20 mixture \cite{KAref} with Lees-Edwards periodic boundary conditions \cite{lees1972computer}.
-The interaction between particles is defined in a following manner:\\
+The trajectories are generated {\emph via} the SLLOD algorithm \cite{PhysRevA.30.1528}, employing LAMMPS \cite{plimpton1995fast} with a Nos\'e-Hoover thermostat, or (for simulations of equilibrium sampling) by an implementation of the Gaussian iso-kinetic thermostat as described in \cite{PanJCP2005}.
+We study the Kob-Andersen 80:20 mixture \cite{KAref} with a quadratic cutoff at $r_{c\alpha \beta} = 2.5 \sigma_{\alpha \beta}$, applying Lees-Edwards periodic boundary conditions \cite{lees1972computer}.
+The model parameters are $\epsilon_{AB}/\epsilon_{AA} = \epsilon_{BA}/\epsilon_{AA} = 1.5$, $\epsilon_{BB}/$ $\epsilon_{AA} = 0.5 $, and $\sigma_{AB}/\sigma_{AA} = \sigma_{BA}/\sigma_{AA} = 0.8 $, $\sigma_{BB}/\sigma_{AA} = 0.88 $.
+Energy values reported are energies per particle, in units of $\epsilon_{AA}$.
+Further details may be found in \cite{leishangthem2017yielding}.